-Let’s go back into the struggles Jane faces to build her personas.
+Let’s go back into the struggles Jane faces to build her buyer personas.

 Getting into the mind of your customer is very important.
 You need to understand their goals, challenges and fears.

-This great list from Marketing Interactions will help you gather great insight into your customer’s mind:
+This list from Marketing Interactions will help you gather great insight into your customer’s mind:

 Do whatever you need to do to understand how your customers think.
 Because if you understand how they think, you’ll understand how they buy.